Prediction of trending topics using ANFIS and deterministic models: Fuzzy logic approach using deterministic models

 The strategy follows two important steps:

 \begin{enumerate} \item \textbf{Fitting data using a deterministic model:} a deterministic model is picked so that the error between real data and estimated data is as small as possible.
 This model will estimate unknown variables that should be implicit to the dataset. \item \textbf{Training the ANFIS network:} this is carried out in two stages: first, the input variables should be chosen based on a criterion (e.g., Mallows' $C_p$).
 Then, the real dataset must be split into train and test data.
-When training ANFIS overfitting must be avoided by selecting right input variables, amount of MFs, and number of epochs. \end{enumerate}
+When training ANFIS overf\/itting (or overlearning, which is frequently encountered in complicated adaptive systems) must be avoided by selecting right input variables, amount of MFs, and number of epochs. \end{enumerate}

 In this paper we considered two rumor-related datasets, which we model using some well-known deterministic models.
-The first one, \textquotedblleft Gangnam Style'', shows a similar behavior to the SIR spreaders curve.
-The second rumor, \textquotedblleft Game of Thrones'', has a periodical behavior and therefore, we considered a SIRS model with delay.
+The first one, \textquotedblleft Gangnam Style'', shows a similar behavior to the $SIR$ spreaders curve.
+The second rumor, \textquotedblleft Game of Thrones'', has a periodical behavior and therefore, we considered a $SIRS$ model with delay.
 If a dataset is non-chaotic, it is possible to grasp the fundamental behavior of the trending topic, and then supply an adequate deterministic model for the situation.

-This approach allows us to analyze the data via deterministic models and at the same time, by using ANFIS, estimate unknown values and automatically formulate linguistic rules.
-Time series models such as ARIMA have been widely used for generating accurate predictions, using a given dataset indexed in chronological order.
-ARIMA models can provide predictions by only considering historical data, however, our ANFIS approach provides a prediction curve as well, using instead the implicit information that can be extracted from the deterministic models.
-ANFIS' accuracy has been compared experimentally with an ARIMA model, where ANFIS provided the most accurate predictions \cite{bib:anfisvsts}.
+This approach allows us to analyze the data via deterministic models and, at the same time, by using ANFIS.